toptal/chewy/README.md

 scope.only(:id).load # it is optimal to request ids only if you are not planning to use type objects
 ```

-The `preload` method takes the same options as `load` and ORM/ODM objects will be loaded, but scope will still return array of Chewy wrappers.
-To access real objects use `_object` wrapper method:
+The `preload` method takes the same options as `load` and ORM/ODM objects will be loaded, but the scope will still return an array of Chewy wrappers.
+To access real objects use the `_object` wrapper method:

 ```ruby
 UsersIndex.filter(range: {rating: {gte: 100}}).preload(...).query(...).map(&:_object)